LoveMyDogs/Timeline/_posts/2022-09-19-mental-health-habits.md

 I'll be trying to focus more on the present then the future.
 Even if an event that is fairly negative is happening in the moment, I'll try to do actions to minimize that instead of trying to avoid it by thinking of my potential future happiness.
 Instead of escaping, from now on I'll build every single moment to the best it can be.

+## Note of Gratitude

+I'm really extremely grateful to my mom for providing for me and taking care of me every day, and I am also grateful for a friend I have on campus that commiserates with me on school work and helps me when I'm confused with anything

 ### Gratitude List

 - My Dogs